-The thresholds ensure that the €STR will always be published on the basis of data provided by a sufficient number of banks, although none of those banks would have a too large influence on the final rate.
+The thresholds ensure that the €STR is published on the basis of data provided by a sufficient number of banks, although none of those banks would have too large an influence on the final rate.

-The pre-€STR shows that there would have been very few cases of data insufficiency in recent years.
+The pre-€STR showed that there would have been very few cases of data insufficiency in recent years.

 Any change in market dynamics that leads to deterioration in market liquidity would need to be considered in a regular or ad-hoc reassessment of the methodology of the rate.

 A volume-based trigger was considered but ultimately not deemed desirable.
 As explained in the second ECB public consultation, day-to-day fluctuations in volume can be considered part of how markets function.
 Such changes could relate to calendar effects or local holidays in the various euro area countries.
 MMSR data show that, even on days with reduced volumes, those volumes are generated by a fairly large number of reporting banks with no additional concentration of activity, therefore a rate calculation based on lower volumes could be seen as robust and unbiased.